 to the path of the directory that will contain the PDK.
 PDK

-and OPENLANE
+and OPENLANE_IMAGE_OVERRIDE

 specify, respecively, the version of the PDK and the version of OpenLane 2 you will use: